lukiwieser/aave-liquidation-risk/README.md

 Here are some key takeaways from our project:

-- Heuristic help! (sometimes the data you have is not enough)
+- Heuristics help! (sometimes the data you have is not enough)
 - Decentralized finance is a complex field (involving intertwined smart contracts and lots of financial maths)
 - There is much to learn with Data Science (how to approach the problem, best practices for data exploration/understanding, how to structure the code, validity of results, etc.)